usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ### ASCII reply

-An ascii reply is represented as a hash map, with keys and values, or as a list of hash maps (see last paragraph).
+An ascii reply is represented as a hash map, with keys and values

 ```
 \n